-- Press the TRIM/SECT button and select sectioning mode (LED SECT lit). - When pressing the button (with an arrow) for slow-speed coarse feed, a defined, incremental feed takes place (STEP) at the value indicated on the display in the respective direction (simple step). - By short activation of the buttons for coarse feed (with two arrows), a single step is also effected in the appropriate direction. - Longer activation of the double-arrow coarse feed button effects a repeated feed motion for as long as the button is pressed.
+- Press TRIM/SECT button and select sectioning mode (LED SECT lit). - When pressing the button (with an arrow) for slow-speed coarse feed, a defined, incremental feed takes place (STEP) at the value indicated on the display in the respective direction (simple step). - By short activation of a double-arrow coarse feed button, a single step is • also effected in the appropriate direction. - Longer activation of the double-arrow coarse feed button effects a repeated feed motion for as long as the button is pressed.